mattermost/mattermost-handbook/operations/business-operations/customer-support.md

  - The fix is released to the latest Production version of Mattermost for download
  - An update is provided via the Support Ticket

-**Urgent & High Ticket Escalation Process for Premier Support Customers**
+**Urgent and high priority ticket escalation process for Premium Support customers**

 For urgent and high priority issues from our Premium Support customers, an automated escalation process will be activated to ensure 24x7 cover for these issues.